House envy: it stops you in your tracks and it makes you think….

 If this is what people like us have… why can’t we have it?

-Popularised by design magazines, fed by social media, marketed and made available by retail, design/style trends creep into our homes.
+Popularised by design magazines, fed by social media, marketed and made available by retail, this is how design/style trends creep into our homes.

-As a certain design element trends (the colour of fence, skirting boards, type of brick, window frame, white hydrangeas ) you start to see it around more and more.
+As a certain design element trends (the colour of fence, skirting boards, type of brick, window frame, white hydrangeas ) you see it around more and more.
 And then everywhere.

 The wood-burning stove…the bi-folding doors… the shutter blinds.